-The new Central Library's Artist in Residence programs are three-month, paid community engagement residencies at the Central Library that support individual artists, arts organizations, and collectives working in three specific genres: Indigenous art and place making, children's art and illustration, and the Newcomer experience.
+Central Library's new Artist in Residence programs are three-month, paid community engagement residencies at the Central Library that support individual artists, arts organizations, and collectives working in three specific genres: Indigenous art and place making, children's art and illustration, and the Newcomer experience.

 Indigenous Artist in Residence

 The Indigenous Artist in Residence is awarded to a self-identified First Nations, Inuit, and/or Métis artist or artist teams working in any artistic discipline.
 Knowledge and understanding of the significant cultural heritage and legacy of Indigenous people, especially the rich histories, stories, and customs of Treaty 7 Nations and/or Métis Region 3 is preferred.
 The Calgary Public Library invites artists to bring their Indigenous identities, histories, cultures, languages, traditions, principles, worldviews, relationships, and ways of knowing to the public through their residency at the Library.

 The Newcomer Artist in Residence is awarded to the annual winner of the Calgary Catholic Immigration Society (CCIS) New Canadian Artist Award.
 The award was established to recognize that artists from all parts of the world enrich Calgary’s arts sector.
 This award recognizes and supports an individual artist whose cultural background and relatively recent arrival (five years or less) to Canada present barriers transferring relevant credentials, resulting in isolation from Calgary’s arts community.